Tape loop: Description

 In a tape loop, a section of magnetic tape is cut and spliced end-to-end, creating a circle or loop which can be played continuously, usually on a reel-to-reel tape recorder, making the sound repeat endlessly.

 Simultaneous playing of tape loops to create patterns and rhythms was developed and initially used by musique concrète and tape music composers, and was most extensively utilized by Steve Reich for his "phasing" pieces such as "Come Out" (1966) and "It's Gonna Rain" (1965), and by Karlheinz Stockhausen in Gesang der Jünglinge (1955–56) and Kontakte (1958–60).
 Stockhausen also used the technique for live performance in Solo (1965–66).

 If, instead of simply playing back a recorded loop, something is done to progressively alter the recorded material between cycles, such as re-recording the sound before it passes the playback head or adding new material to the loop, then a process of change will occur in the content, quality and complexity of the material.

 On a standard reel-to-reel tape recorder, one loop can be no more than few seconds long.
 Some composers were satisfied with this approach, but there were other methods to allow for longer loops.
 For example, placing two reel-to-reel machines side by side with the tape path running from the one to the other.
 By using this method, some composers could create very long loops which allowed for sounds of greater duration.
 When recording his landmark 1978 ambient album Music for Airports, Brian Eno reported that for a particular song, "One of the tape loops was seventy-nine feet long and the other eighty-three feet".
-The longest tape loop ever created was made by Barry Anderson for performances of Stockhausen's Solo.
+The longest open tape loop ever created was made by Barry Anderson for performances of Stockhausen's Solo.
+Hainbach and Look Mum No Computer created the world’s longest tape loop at 76.62 meters (251 feet) in Ramsgate, UK in 2023.
+Closed cartridges as used in 8-Track recorders commonly make longer lengths available.

 By accelerating the speed of a loop to a sufficient degree (e.g., 1,280 times faster), a sequence of events originally perceived as a rhythm becomes heard as a pitch, and variation of the rhythm in the original succession of events produces different timbres in the accelerated sound.
 The maximum available acceleration of most three-speed tape recorders is four times.